-Navigate to Reports > Early Years to find reports specifically designed for tracking attainment and progress during the Early Years Foundation Stage.
+Navigate to Analysis > Early Years to find reports specifically designed for tracking attainment and progress during the Early Years Foundation Stage.
 There are three reports specific to the EYFS:

 Simply use the Filter to choose the relevant pupils and the desired aspect (shown as Subject).

 Display Options can then be used to determine whether to display all pupils’ names; whether to include in between (+ levels); and whether to restrict the spread of results to the current year or not.

 The Age Bands (across Aspects) report allows users to view multiple aspects in one report, across the age bands that are in use.
 This is an excellent report in terms of supporting planning and for gap analysis at cohort level.

 The Combined Avg. gives an average level for the selected aspects whilst the Combined Min shows the minimum level when all chosen aspects are combined – great for reporting on percentage of pupils working at the expected level across e.g. Prime or Specific areas.